FTC Guidelines for Influencer Marketing

 What are disclosures, and how are they “conspicuous”?

 Once you’ve identified your material connection, that triggers a duty to disclose that in your content.
 Disclosure is that “call out” you incorporate in certain places within your content to make it super clear to your audience that there is a reason they’re seeing this content (i.e. that material connection).
-The FTC requires that influencers and advertisers ensure that people will understand and know the disclosure—it needs to be in a place that’s “hard to miss.”
+The FTC says that social media influencers and advertisers must make sure people can easily see the disclosure.
+It should be in a spot that is “hard to miss.”
 Some standard disclosures include:

 • #ad, AD [followed by caption]